Proposed Changes to Colors in R Graphics

 No changes need to be made to most of the C code (except maybe some comments need adding :). sRGB colors can be stored using the existing 24-bit structure; only the meaning of these values is altered (basically, from meaningless to meaningful).

 The alpha channel is orthogonal to the colorspace, so is not affected.
-(Though if anyone ever wanted to play with something like alpha-compositing, I believe the non-linear sRGB values would have to be linearized (reverse the gamma correction) before doing the compositing.)
+(Though if anyone ever wanted to play with something like alpha-compositing, I believe the non-linear sRGB values would have to be linearized (reverse the gamma correction) before doing the compositing.
+The 'colorspace' package offers some hope there.)

 User-level functions